MyNixOS website logo

 Spatio-Temporal Estimation and Prediction for Censored/Missing Responses.

-It estimates the parameters of a censored or missing data in spatio-temporal models using the SAEM algorithm (Delyon et al., 1999).
-This algorithm is a stochastic approximation of the widely used EM algorithm and an important tool for models in which the E-step does not have an analytic form.
-Besides the expressions obtained to estimate the parameters to the proposed model, we include the calculations for the observed information matrix using the method developed by Louis (1982).
-To examine the performance of the fitted model, case-deletion measure are provided.
+It estimates the parameters of spatio-temporal models with censored or missing data using the SAEM algorithm (Delyon et al., 1999).
+This algorithm is a stochastic approximation of the widely used EM algorithm and is particularly valuable for models in which the E-step lacks a closed-form expression.
+It also provides a function to compute the observed information matrix using the method developed by Louis (1982).
+To assess the performance of the fitted model, case-deletion diagnostics are provided.

 StempCens